Hondohondo/hoa/backend/README.md

 # Backend Universal Conventions

 <h4>Horizontally Scalable</h4>
 <p>The backend is designed to be horizontally scalable.
 As such, the backend file-structure system must be coordinated in order to maintain its integrity.
-Each new feature folder must have the following folders (Note this is something a Dev-Ops team would automate):<p>
+Each new feature folder must have the following folders (Note this is something a Dev-Ops team would automate):</p>
   <ul>
     <li>
       /NAME/_application